What is vapor intrusion?

 For more information

-For health related questions, contact your local health department or DHS at (608) 266-1120.
-More information on this and related topics is available on the DHS website.
+For health related questions, contact your local health department or DHS at 608-266-1120.
+For more air-related topics, visit the DHS Air Quality webpage.
 For an on-line DNR database of sites with environmental contamination, follow the "BRRTS on the Web" button from the Remediation and Redevelopment page.